The Secrets of Buying Cricket Sunglasses

-Sunglasses have become an essential accessory for cricketers at every level.
+Sunglasses are an essential accessory for cricketers at every level.
 Are they just expensive fashion accessories or an important tool?

-You can't watch a first class or international cricket match these days without seeing several pairs of Oakley M-Frames scattered on the player's heads.
-The professionals have good reason to wear high quality sunglasses: Protection.
+You can't watch a first class or international cricket match these days without seeing several pairs of Oakley's scattered on the player's heads.
+The professionals have good reason to wear high quality sunglasses:

 Modern sport shades offer protection against harmful UV light.
 For players spending several days a week in the field at the height of summer this is essential.
 UV protection can help prevent cataracts, cancer and other eye damage.